Analog Man Compressor pedals and mods

 *** CAUTION : using a daisy chained (shared) power supply on the juicer

-can be very noisy.
-Best to use it's own supply or run one output from
+can be noisy.
+Best to use it's own supply or use

 Are these compressors like studio compressors?

-No, anyone who says a Ross, Dynacomp, or Orange Squeezer compressor works or sounds like a studio compressor is trying to pull one over on you.
-These compressor pedals are EFFECTS and are best used for strong compression as an effect, though they are still good for subtle use, by turning the SUSTAIN knob down.
-If you want a compressor pedal that is transparent and has controls like a studio compressor, check out the Joe Meek FloorQ which we now carry for people who want studio sounds and control when playing live.
+No, anyone who says a Ross, Dynacomp, or Orange Squeezer type compressor, works or sounds like a studio compressor (whether it has a blue LED or not) is trying to pull one over on you.
+These compressor pedals are EFFECTS and are best used for strong compression as an effect, though they are still good for subtle use, like a clean boost, by turning the SUSTAIN knob down or blending in dry with the MIX knob.
+The Juicer is pretty subtle, does not squash too much.
+Our REV5 can be VERY subtle when the MIX knob is set low, more like the studio compressors.
+They do sound cool on voice and other instruments.

 BI-COMPROSSOR AUG-01